AnjaKroon/MiniGPT/README.md

 pip install pyspellchecker==0.8.1
 pip install tiktoken==0.6.0
 ```
 Python version 3.9 must be running.
+It is recommended to make a virtual enviornment for this project to avoid negatively interacting python packages.

 ## Prompt Injection for Model Text Continuation